johnlpage/MongoSyphon/README.md

 These will improve over time but usage is **at your own risk** and there are no implied warranties or promises it won't eat your data or lie to you.

-Please report any bugs of issies you find.
+Please report any bugs of issues you find.

 This is released with an Apache 2.0 license.